Symbiota/Symbiota-deprecated/config/solr/readme.txt

     -Save your edits.

-11) Stop your SOLR installation.
+11) Start your SOLR installation.
 Go to the SOLR admin panel at http://localhost:8983/solr/ and select your new Symbiota core in the Core Selector drop down.
 Click on DataImport and then click the Execute button to initiate a full import.
     Note that this step may take a significant amount of time to complete depending on the size of your Symbiota database.
     You can click on the Refresh Status button to refresh the status information of your import.
 This step can also be